trizen/raku-rosettacode/programming_tasks/N/Natural_sorting.md

 # [Natural sorting][1]

-In Perl6 it is very easy to modify the default sorting order by passing in a transform routine to the sort function.
+In Raku it is very easy to modify the default sorting order by passing in a transform routine to the sort function.
 If the transform routines are arity one, the sort function will apply a Schwartzian Transform so it only needs to calculate the transform once.
 Note that the transforms are non-destructive; The sort function